Blog

 • Investigation: Animal control investigations happen quickly, and having legal representation ensures your interests are protected

-Special Circumstances in Florida Dog Bite Cases
+Handling Special Dog Bite Scenarios

 Children are the most frequent victims of dog bites in Florida.
 The law provides extra protections for young victims: